 The Extract Superclass refactoring allows to extract certain members from a selected class to a new superclass.

-ReSharper analyses the selected class and detects the superclasses and interfaces it inherits from, as well as its members and methods that can be transferred to a new superclass.
-The original class will inherit from the superclass.
+ReSharper analyses the selected class and detects the superclasses and interfaces it inherits from, as well as its members and methods that can be transferred to the new superclass.
+The original class will be made to inherit from the new superclass.

 - In the editor, position the caret at the declaration of the class that you want to extract a superclass from.

-- In the Name of new class box, type a name for a new superclass or leave the default one.
+- In the Name of new class text box, type a name for the new superclass.

 - Click Place beside or Place in another file to define the physical location of the new superclass.